 There are also two zero-day — vulnerabilities (CVE-2020-1464 and CVE-2020-1380) that have been exploited by hackers before Microsoft was able to provide today’s patches.

 CVE-2020-1464 – With this vulnerability, an attacker could bypass security features, exploiting a flaw validating file signatures, to load improperly signed files.

 CVE-2020-1380 reads like a “standard” Internet Explorer browser remote code execution attack.
 Through memory corruption, an attacker could execute arbitrary code in the context of the current user.
 While this is marked as a browser vulnerability, it’s worth noting that Microsoft Office documents hosting portions that use the IE rendering engine are another entryway.

 Since zero-day vulnerabilities pop up all the time, it’s very important to be proactive by ensuring that all security-related patches are installed.

 How can ITAF help you?

-It is vitally important to verify your patch management solution is working as intended, making reporting a key feature in any patch management solution.
+It is vitally important for desktop security to verify your patch management solution is working as intended, making reporting a key feature in any patch management solution.

 In order to help you with Desktop security patching, ITAF’s specialized professionals can monitor and manage patches for your workstations so that your operating systems and applications are always up to date and secure.
 ITAF uses the specialized tool for the deployment of security patches, which covers PC, Mac, and 3rd party software for both Windows and Apple Operating Systems.